iot-onboarding/rabble/draft-grayson-radext-rabble-01.md

 The BLE Peripheral moves into coverage of a second BLE Central device that is integrated with a NAS.

 The BLE Peripheral sends Advertisements using its Resolvable Public Address.
-The contents of the Advertizements are signalled to a BLE Visited Central Host associated with the second BLE Central device.
+The contents of the Advertisements are signalled to a BLE Visited Central Host associated with the second BLE Central device.
 The received Advertisements sent by the BLE Peripheral are used by the
 BLE Visited Central Host to decide whether to trigger a RADIUS exchange,  e.g., using the presence and/or contents of specific Advertising Elements.

-The NAS associated with the BLE Visited Central Host is provisioned with the identity of the RADIUS server.
+The NAS associated with the BLE Visited Central Host is configured with the identity of the RADIUS server.
 The NAS/BLE Visited Host MAY be statically configured with the identity of a RADIUS Server.
-Alternatively, the NAS/BLE Visited Host MAY use the contents of an Advertizement Element received from the BLE Peripheral to derive an FQDN of the RADIUS sever and use RFC 7585 {{RFC7585}} to dynamically resolve the address of the RADIUS server.
-For example, the peripheral can use the Bluetooth URI data type Advertizement Element (0x24) to encode the Bluetooth defined 'empty scheme' name tag together with a hostname that identifies the network which operates the BLE Home Central Host associated with the peripheral.
+Alternatively, the NAS/BLE Visited Host MAY use the contents of an Advertisement Element received from the BLE Peripheral to derive an FQDN of the RADIUS sever and use RFC 7585 {{RFC7585}} to dynamically resolve the address of the RADIUS server.
+For example, the peripheral can use the Bluetooth URI data type Advertisement Element (0x24) to encode the Bluetooth defined 'empty scheme' name tag together with a hostname that identifies the network which operates the BLE Home Central Host associated with the peripheral.
-Alternatively, a federation of operators of BLE Visited Centrals and RADIUS Servers can define the use of the Bluetooth defined Manufacturer Specific Advertizement Data Element (0xFF) together with a Company Identifier that identifies the federation to signal a federation defined sub-type that encodes information that enables the BLE Visited Central Host to derive an FQDN of the RADIUS sever associated with the advertizing peripheral.
+Alternatively, a federation of operators of BLE Visited Centrals and RADIUS Servers can define the use of the Bluetooth defined Manufacturer Specific Advertisement Data Element (0xFF) together with a Company Identifier that identifies the federation to signal a federation defined sub-type that encodes information that enables the BLE Visited Central Host to derive an FQDN of the RADIUS sever associated with the advertising peripheral.

-The NAS/BLE Host generates a RADIUS Access-Request message using the prand from the RPA as the User-Name attribute and the hash from the RPA as the User-Password attribute.
+The NAS/BLE Host generates a RADIUS Access-Request message using the prand from the RPA as the User-Name attribute and the hash from the RPA to generate the TLV-Type "Hashed-Password.Hmac-Sha256-128-Password".
 The NAS-Port-Type is set to "Wireless - Bluetooth Low Energy".

-On receiving the RADIUS Access-Request message, the RADIUS Server uses the keying material exposed by the BLE Home Central Host and attempts to resolve the User-Name and User-Password to a known BLE Identity Address (IA).
-If the RADIUS Server cannot resolve the User-Name and User-Password to a known BLE Identity Address, the RADIUS server MUST reject the Access-Request.
+On receiving the RADIUS Access-Request message, the RADIUS Server uses the keying material exposed by the BLE Home Central Host and attempts to resolve the User-Name and the TLV-Type "Hashed-Password.Hmac-Sha256-128-Password" to a known BLE Identity Address (IA).
+If the RADIUS Server cannot resolve the User-Name and TLV-Type "Hashed-Password.Hmac-Sha256-128-Password" to a known BLE Identity Address, the RADIUS server MUST reject the Access-Request.

-If the RADIUS Server resolves the User-Name and User-Password to a known BLE Identity Address, and the BLE Identity Address is authorized to access via the BLE Visited Host, the RADIUS server recovers the session specific keying material exposed by the
+If the RADIUS Server resolves the User-Name and TLV-Type "Hashed-Password.Hmac-Sha256-128-Password" to a known BLE Identity Address, and the BLE Identity Address is authorized to access via the BLE Visited Host, the RADIUS server recovers the session specific keying material exposed by the
 BLE Home Central Host.

-If the BLE Peripheral is not connectable or connections are not authorized, the RADIUS server encodes the Peripheral Identity Address and the Peripheral Identity Resolving Key in the BLE-Keying-Material attribute and sets the KM Type to 0.
+(Editor's note - update if/when ncoding switched to TLV) If the BLE Peripheral is not connectable or connections are not authorized, the RADIUS server encodes the Peripheral Identity Address and the Peripheral Identity Resolving Key in the BLE-Keying-Material attribute and sets the KM Type to 0.
 If the BLE Peripheral is connectable and connections are authorized via the BLE Visited Host, the RADIUS server additionally includes the Central Identity Address and the Long Term Key in the BLE-Keying-Material attribute and sets the KM Type to 1.
 Finally, if the BLE Peripheral is connectable and connections are authorized via the BLE Visited Host and the security database indicates that the BLE Home Central Host operates using Bluetooth privacy,